UChicago Faculty, Students, & Staff

 To request a proxy borrower or renew an existing proxy borrower account, use the Proxy Borrower Request form.

-Quarterly borrowing privileges
+Academics with quarterly borrowing privileges

 The following types of academics are eligible for quarterly borrowing privileges: